lely475/CTPLab_SemiCOL2023/README.md

 ```

 ## Generate tiles for training
 Add location of the data folder (parent folder of `01_MANUAL` and `02_WEAK`) and desired output folder, where the generated tiles will be stored.
 Approximate required storage for the tiles is 175 GB.
 ```
-run_data_generation.py --o path/to/output/dir --data path/to/data/dir
+python3 src/run_data_generation.py --o path/to/output/dir --data path/to/data/dir
 ```

 ## Train model
 Train model on tiled challenge training set, tensorboard outputs and ckpts are logged to the output folder.
+Arm configuration can be set as 1 or 2, to train with image-statistics-based augmentation using [references from SemiCOL only](CTPLab_SemiCOL2023/references_arm1) or [SemiCOL and MIDOG references](CTPLab_SemiCOL2023/references_arm2).
 ```
-run_train_multi_task_learner.py --o path/to/output/dir
+python3 src/run_train_multi_task_learner.py --o path/to/output/dir --arm 1 or 2
 ```

-## Validate model on internal validation set
-To validate the model on the internal validation set, provide an output folder to which the results will be logged.
+## Checkpoints
+The following checkpoints are provided in the `ckpts` folder:
 ```
-run_validation.py --o path/to/output/dir
+--arm1.ckpt: Model trained on the challenge training set, using references from the SemiCOL challenge for image-statistics-based augmentation.
+--arm2.ckpt: Model trained on the challenge training set, using references from the SemiCOL and MIDOG challenge for image-statistics-based augmentation.
 ```